8K HDR Playback Using Spin Digital’s Media Player

 8K HDR Playback

-When the media player receives an 8K HEVC bitstream, the following information is required for appropriate HDR playback:
+When the media player receives an 8K HEVC or VVC bitstream, the following information is required for appropriate HDR playback:

 - Transfer function: PQ, HLG